Close Menu

 International students are welcome to attend!
 Since the course is taught entirely in English, it is recommended that all attendees have a strong command of the language in order to get the most out of Candy School.

-Enrollment Fees, Cost, & Registration
+Enrollment Fees, Cost, and Registration

 Enrollment fees cover tuition, laboratory materials, reference workbooks, daily lunches, welcome picnic and banquet dinner.